ome/infrastructure/ansible/README.md

 - Playbooks which start with `idr` are for the Image Data Repository.
 - Playbooks which start with `ci` are for OME continuous integration and build.

-To get started with a minimal OMERO server, use the example playbook in the [omero-server](https://github.com/openmicroscopy/ansible-role-omero-server) role.
+To get started with a minimal OMERO server, see the example playbook in the [omero-server](https://github.com/openmicroscopy/ansible-role-omero-server) role.

 Roles
 -----